matthieuSolente/accessible-vml-button-generator/README.md

-# accessible-vml-button-generator
+# accessible-vml-button-generator-for-email
-An accessible vml button generator
+An accessible vml button generator for Email

 ## A normal Html link with two vml shapes

-Here is another generator, to obtain a rounded button on Outlook.
+Here is another generator, to obtain a rounded button on Outlook (windows).

 Unlike classic button shapes using the vml v:roundrect component, here I surround the html link with two vml v:shape components to create the round corners.